rush-treble/gm-linux-install-scripts/README.md

-# gm-linux-install-scripts
+# gm-linux-scripts
-scripts to update and install game maker studio 2
+scripts to update and install game maker studio 2 and things related to it